hasura/graphql-engine/docs/graphql/core/schema/custom-functions.rst

 Example: Text-search functions
 ******************************

-Let's take a look at an example where the ``SETOF`` table is already part of the following existing schema:
+Let's take a look at an example where the ``SETOF`` table is already part of the existing schema:

 .. code-block:: plpgsql